OksanaBebesh/rsschool-cv/cv.md

 **Contacts:** GSM +375 29 582 82 20; **oksana_bebesh1984.bk.ru**

 ##About myself##
 I am 36 years old, and I have some expirience to work teacher in colledge (near 10 years).
 This work give me a lot of knowledge about data base, computer system, computer network system, psyhology.
 I taught next subjects: basics of computer system, computer network, data base.
 I had to find the material for lessons by myself.
-I am dreaming to work in IT company.
 I like to make code, to learn more and more new subjects.
 But I have a dream, to find work in IT.
 The time is come.
 I was lucky when I finded work in IT Company (Velox Imaging).
 I liked my new work very much.
 I make tasks for migration data from one data base to another.
 In march 2020 our branch was cut.
 Migration data it is a narrow specialization, and it was hard to find new work.
 I start to study.
 I don't like to sit around.
-I like to make someting interesting for my and my family.
+I like to make someting interesting for me and my family.
 I am creative person.

 This summer I learn **Laravel**(Web Developer Blog), I learn **JavaScript** (in the past i don't now JS perfect).
 For studing JS I use courses "JS Advansed" in https://itvdn.com/ru.
 I start learning english more.